If you want to attract great talent and keep them around, offering the top 10 employee benefits in 2025 is a smart place to start.

 4. Disability Insurance

-To set up a disability insurance benefit for your employees, contact a Personal Benefits Manager.
+Want to learn how to set up disability insurance for your team?
+Talk to a Personal Benefits Manager to get started.

 5. Health Reimbursement Arrangements (HRAs)